Values (heritage): Charters and Conventions

 The UNESCO World Heritage Convention addresses cultural sites of outstanding universal value, from a historical, aesthetic, scientific, ethnological or anthropological perspective, and highlights the need for authenticity.
 Discussed in the 1964 Venice Charter, values and the question 'why conserve?' are the focus of the 1979 Burra Charter (last revised 1999).
 Cultural significance is said to be 'embodied' in the fabric, setting, use, associations, and meanings of a place, and includes aesthetic, historic, scientific, social and spiritual values for past, present and future generations.
 In order to preserve such values a 'cautious approach' of minimum intervention is advocated.

 Practice

 Significance assessment typically includes consideration of the rarity, representativeness, and communicative power of assets and their values.
 These are then managed in order to sustain and valorize that significance.
 Engagement with the economic value of heritage may help promote its preservation.

-Development of new representation technologies such as Digital Twin has potential to help the community perceive the Values and also help the community engage in the curation and dissemination of the architectural heritage with an increased level of accessibility.
+Development of new representation technologies such as Digital Twin has the potential to help the community perceive the values and also help the community engage in the curation and dissemination of the architectural heritage with an increased level of accessibility.